 Naoto Fukasawa’s juice peel boxes are striking to say the least.
 The outer skin of the juice boxes were made out of Sampuru, a kind of imitation plastic already used to create fake fruit and the like.
 The “skin” was textured to be as similar to fruit peel as possible.
 Although the designs are unique and impactful, ultimately only one design was used- the banana skin fruit box by Takara in 2005 without the textured skin and was presumably discontinued after.

 Fukasawa’s general idea was to replicate the feeling people get from touch and sight when holding fruit, such as the slight fuzz on the surface of a kiwi, the waxiness of a banana and the seeds embedded on the surface of a strawberry- all of which he imitated successfully.
 Although the sight of a cuboid banana can initially be quite confusing and perhaps even off-putting, it certainly demands attention and sticks in your memory which is half the battle with advertising.
-Not only do you instantly know the contents of the box, you associate it with fresh fruit and as a result, probably trick yourself into thinking the juice is much healthier than it actually is.
+Not only do you instantly know the contents of the box, but you also associate it with fresh fruit and as a result, probably trick yourself into thinking the juice is much healthier than it actually is.
 Although the juice boxes proved to be ultimately impractical, there is no doubt it was a great idea that did its job effectively.

 Nike’s Air Max shoes have become one of the most recognisable shoes in the world.
-Over the years, there have been many incarnations of shoe boxes- all of which are notable and have gained a sort of cult following along with the actual shoes.
+Over the years, there have been many incarnations of shoeboxes- all of which are notable and have gained a sort of cult following along with the actual shoes.

 Marmite is quintessentially British, despite the French pot that appears on the label.
 The point that it really got established as a definitively British brand was in World War 2 where it was put in ration packs for soldiers due to its high vitamin B content.

 Over the years, Marmite has never really changed much.
-There was a special edition ‘Jubilee’ version of Marmite that was on sale in 2012, a champagne infused edition in 2008 amongst others and it was only relatively recently they started using squeezy tubes so all in all Marmite is remarkably consistent in their packaging and their formula.
+There was a special edition ‘Jubilee’ version of Marmite that was on sale in 2012, champagne infused edition in 2008 amongst others and it was only relatively recently they started using squeezy tubes so all in all Marmite is remarkably consistent in their packaging and their formula.
 Largely because of how unchanged the packaging is, it is instantly recognisable in a supermarket.
 They very occasionally change up their packaging for special events or the like and so, it has enough presence to be memorable but not so much that it becomes boring and blends into the background.
 With these occasional changes in appearance, it sneaks its way back into our consciousness and urges us to remember Marmite when looking for a sandwich spread or the like.

 If you have any questions regarding packaging, why not check out our PackProbe tool?